 In addition to these courses students must attend chapel (UMHB 1002) and fine arts experiences (UMHB 1005) as outlined by the number of credit hours achieved before attending UMHB.
 For example first semester freshman must have 4 semesters of chapel and 8 fine arts experience credits.
 Note: Science courses which were completed more than 10 years prior to admission to the CON must be repeated a.
 Submit a report of health history and physical examination within the past six months prior to entry into NURS 2460 and 2350.
 (Form provided) b.
 Submit evidence of a negative TB skin test within two months prior to admission to NURS 2460 and 2350 and annually thereafter.
 Those students with a positive TB skin test are required to submit an initial chest x-ray report and every year thereafter a TB Symptom Checklist form is.
 Students may also complete the QFT blood test from the health department.

-2. Upon receiving a conditional offer of admission, every student must present evidence that he or she is physically and mentally qualified to participate in the nursing program.
+3. Upon receiving a conditional offer of admission, every student must present evidence that he or she is physically and mentally qualified to participate in the nursing program.
 The following health records must be submitted prior to enrolling in nursing courses:

-- c.
-Certification of immunizations: - (1) A minimum of three doses of tetanus/diphtheria, the last dose of which was within 10 years. - (2) Measles (rubeola), mumps, rubella (2 doses), and varicella (2 doses) (if no history of chicken pox or titer does not indicate immunity) - (3) Hepatitis B series (3 injections) - (4) An annual flu immunization is required - d.
-All physical health information will be submitted by the student to the online tracking system, www.certifiedbackground.com. - 3.
-All students will be required to be fingerprinted according to the guidelines of the Texas Board of Nursing (BON).
+c.
+Certification of immunizations:

+(1) A minimum of three doses of tetanus/diphtheria, the last dose of which was within 10 years.

+(2) Measles (rubeola), mumps, rubella (2 doses), and varicella (2 doses) (if no history of chicken pox or titer does not indicate immunity)

+(3) Hepatitis B series (3 injections)

+- (4) An annual flu immunization is required - d.
+All physical health information will be submitted by the student to the College of Nursing (CON) office. - e.
+Students must also complete and sign an essential performance standards document.

+4. All students will be required to be fingerprinted according to the guidelines of the Texas Board of Nursing (BON).
 The BON requires all applicants seeking licensure in Texas to submit a complete set of fingerprints for the purpose of obtaining a criminal history from the Texas Department of Public Safety and the Federal Bureau of Investigations.
 Participation in the clinical setting may be dependent upon the outcome of the criminal background check completed by the BON.
 Applicants who may have a background that could prevent them from obtaining licensure in Texas upon completion of a nursing program are urged to complete a Declaratory Order application.
-The Declaratory Order process permits the BON to make decisions regarding an applicant's eligibility for licensure prior to entering or completing a nursing program. - 4.
-An American Heart Association Health Care Provider CPR/AED course completion card is required prior to admission to clinical nursing courses and must be kept current while in nursing courses.
+The Declaratory Order process permits the BON to make decisions regarding an applicant's eligibility for licensure prior to entering or completing a nursing program.
+Students must also respond to questions regarding past mental health status as required by the BON Verification Form included in the BSN student handbook.

+5. An American Heart Association Health Care Provider CPR/AED course completion card is required prior to admission to clinical nursing courses and must be kept current while in nursing courses.
 Note: NO online courses are acceptable.
 No provider other than the American Heart Association is acceptable.